pyrates-neuroscience/PyRates/README.md

 ```

 Available options are `tf`, `plot`, `proc`, `cluster`, `numba` and `all`.
 The latter includes all optional packages.
+Furthermore, the option `tests` includes all packages necessary to run tests found in the github repository.

+### Development version (github)

 Alternatively, it is possible to clone this repository and run one of the following lines
 from the directory in which the repository was cloned: